-Third Space Learning are one of the NTP tuition partners chosen to deliver high quality maths tuition this academic year.
-While many NTP tuition partners work in specific regions of the UK, Third Space Learning’s teaches maths through a sophisticated online tutoring platform so we are available across all regions.
+Third Space Learning worked as an approved NTP tuition partner in the 2020/21 academic year, chosen to deliver high quality maths tuition.
+While many NTP tuition partners work in specific regions of the UK, Third Space Learning teaches maths through a sophisticated online tutoring platform making it avalable across all regions.

 The children love Third Space and it really supports what they do in class, filling in their gaps in learning and building their confidence.
 The fact that children speak with their tutor and explain their reasoning helps to develop confidence and mathematical vocabulary.

 Karyn Astle, Deputy Headteacher, Buckingham Park Primary School, West Sussex

 You decide which pupils to sign up to the catch up intervention programme and choose a weekly time slot.
 Lessons can take place from school or in pupils' homes, depending on your chosen pupils.

 Each pupil begins with an initial assessment to diagnose their individual learning gaps and identify the best sequence of maths lessons for each pupil.
 This can be done at any point before their first individual session.

 Lessons take place in our interactive online classroom and pupils communicate with their personal tutor via a shared screen and headset.
 We'll send out headsets free of charge before your first session.